 4. Find new uses for excess food

-Leftover mashed potatoes can double as a ready-made base for potato pancakes, and extra grapes can be frozen and used later as creative ice cubes in mixed drinks, for example.
+Leftover mashed potatoes can double as a ready-made base for potato pancakes, for example, and extra grapes can be frozen and used later as creative ice cubes in mixed drinks.
 Flat soda can help scrub blackened pots and pans.

 5. Track your trash

 At least periodically, keep a log of all food items your household throws away.